homemadearcade/zero/notes/OLDCODE.md

       let yVelocityTouched = false

       if(this.cursors.left.isDown) {
-        if(entityClass.controls.sticky) {
+        if(entityModel.controls.sticky) {
           if(gravity.x === 0) {
-            this.setVelocityX(-entityClass.speed)
+            this.setVelocityX(-entityModel.speed)
             xVelocityTouched = true
           } else {
-            this.setPosition(this.phaserInstance.x - entityClass.speed * mod, this.phaserInstance.y)
+            this.setPosition(this.phaserInstance.x - entityModel.speed * mod, this.phaserInstance.y)
           }
-        } else this.setAccelerationX(-entityClass.speed)
+        } else this.setAccelerationX(-entityModel.speed)
         xTouched = true
       }

       if(this.cursors.right.isDown) {
-        if(entityClass.controls.sticky) {
+        if(entityModel.controls.sticky) {
           if(gravity.x === 0) {
-            this.setVelocityX(entityClass.speed)
+            this.setVelocityX(entityModel.speed)
             xVelocityTouched = true
           } else {
-            this.setPosition(this.phaserInstance.x + entityClass.speed * mod, this.phaserInstance.y)
+            this.setPosition(this.phaserInstance.x + entityModel.speed * mod, this.phaserInstance.y)
           }
-        } else this.setAccelerationX(entityClass.speed)
+        } else this.setAccelerationX(entityModel.speed)
         xTouched = true
       }

       if(this.cursors.up.isDown) {
-        if(entityClass.controls.sticky) {
+        if(entityModel.controls.sticky) {
           if(gravity.y === 0) {
-            this.setVelocityY(-entityClass.speed)
+            this.setVelocityY(-entityModel.speed)
             yVelocityTouched = true
           } else {
-            this.setPosition(this.phaserInstance.x, this.phaserInstance.y - entityClass.speed * mod)
+            this.setPosition(this.phaserInstance.x, this.phaserInstance.y - entityModel.speed * mod)
           }
-        } else this.setAccelerationY(-entityClass.speed)
+        } else this.setAccelerationY(-entityModel.speed)
         yTouched = true
       }

       if(this.cursors.down.isDown) {
-        if(entityClass.controls.sticky) {
+        if(entityModel.controls.sticky) {
           if(gravity.y === 0) {
-            this.setVelocityY(entityClass.speed)
+            this.setVelocityY(entityModel.speed)
             yVelocityTouched = true
           } else {
-            this.setPosition(this.phaserInstance.x, this.phaserInstance.y +  entityClass.speed * mod)
+            this.setPosition(this.phaserInstance.x, this.phaserInstance.y +  entityModel.speed * mod)
           }
-        } else this.setAccelerationY(entityClass.speed)
+        } else this.setAccelerationY(entityModel.speed)
         yTouched = true
       }

-      if(entityClass.controls.sticky) {
+      if(entityModel.controls.sticky) {
         console.log(gravity, xVelocityTouched, yVelocityTouched)
         if(gravity.y === 0 && !yVelocityTouched) this.setVelocityY(0)
         if(gravity.x === 0 && !xVelocityTouched) this.setVelocityX(0)